Pioneering Cybercrime Journalist Deb Radcliff Releases First Book in Fast-Paced, Action-Packed Cyberthriller Trilogy - NewsBreak

 Pioneering Cybercrime Journalist Deb Radcliff Releases First Book in Fast-Paced, Action-Packed Cyberthriller Trilogy

-‘Breaking Backbones’ offers readers a peek behind the curtain into the world of cyber warfare and ethical hacking.
+KIHEI, Hawaii (PRWEB) August 16, 2021.
 An exhilarating and immersive cautionary tale with a whip-smart heroine and a group of talented, justice-bent hackers, “Breaking Backbones: Information Is Power: Book I of the Hacker Trilogy” empowers readers to think critically about what is at stake in today’s ongoing cyberwarfare.
-Deb Radcliff draws from her 25 years on the cybercrime beat to explore the implications of a world in which all data and power are concentrated in the hands of a technological conglomerate called GlobeCom.www.mysanantonio.com
+Deb Radcliff draws from her 25 years on the cybercrime beat to explore the implications of a world in which all data and power are concentrated in the hands of a technological conglomerate called GlobeCom.www.timesunion.com

 Comments / 0